Week 16 NFL Picks: Over/Under Projections, Odds Advice and Line Spreads

 Remember how people said the whole volume carry concept for Derrick Henry was overrated? #Titans are imposing their will on teams.
 Henry has 50 carries over the last two weeks.
 408 yds and 6 TDs. 🤷🏿♂️

-That isn't to say Henry is doing it on his own, but Marcus Mariota has been able to relax a bit, and it helps his defense is permitting just 18.1 points per game.
+That isn't to say Henry is doing it on his own, but Marcus Mariota has been able to relax a bit, and it helps that his defense is permitting just 18.1 points per game.

 For the Titans, controlling the Redskins while playing at home shouldn't be too much of a problem.
 The majority of Washington's offense centers on 33-year-old Adrian Peterson, and the unit only made headway against Jacksonville because it had the unpredictability of Josh Johnson starting under center and repeatedly ripping off big runs.